Zolko-123/FreeCAD_Assembly4/README.md

 ## Principle

-The point is that each part is a mostly standard FreeCAD `App::Part` object, and these are assembled using the `App::Link` framework found in the fork of FreeCAD (https://github.com/realthunder/FreeCAD/tree/LinkStage3, pre-built binaries on the [realthunder's FreeCAD_assembly3 release page](https://github.com/realthunder/FreeCAD_assembly3/releases)
+Each Assembly4 model is mostly standard FreeCAD `App::Part` object, and these are assembled using the `App::Link` framework included with FreeCAD 0.19.
+Pre-built binaries on the v0.19 development branch can be found [here](https://github.com/FreeCAD/FreeCAD/releases/tag/0.19_pre)

 The particularities of the `App::Part` used here are the following: